Chronic wasting disease: Spread

 How the prions that cause CWD spread is unknown, but recent research indicates that prions can be excreted by deer and elk, and are transmitted by eating grass growing in contaminated soil.
 Animals born in captivity and those born in the wild have been affected with the disease.
 Transmission of CWD is thought to be lateral (from animal to animal).
 Maternal transmission may occur, although it appears to be relatively unimportant in maintaining epidemics.
 An infected deer's saliva is able to spread the CWD prions.
 Exposure between animals is associated with sharing food and water sources contaminated with CWD prions shed by diseased deer.

 Direct

 CWD may be directly transmitted by contact with infected animals, their bodily tissues, and their bodily fluids.
 Spread may result from contact with infected deer regardless of if they are symptomatic.

+Ticks harbor transmission-relevant quantities of infectious prions; consumption of ticks during grooming (alogrooming), a behavior typical of interactions among female deer and females and young, may contribute to oral prion exposures and between-deer (including maternal to offspring) transmission.